2/13/2019

 Chief Financial Officer

 Sure, Anthony.
-We have commented that we expect modest operating leverage next year.
-So that overall obviously implies that our investment levels will grow at a slower rate than our revenue growth.
-So we're at a steady state investment level where that'll grow a bit as the business grows.
-But nothing akin to what you saw last year, just more of a steady state investment now.
-Got
+We have commented that we expect modest operating leverage next year, so That overall obviously implies that our investment levels will grow at a slower rate than our revenue growth.
+So we're at a steady state investment level that will grow a bit as the business grows, but nothing akin to what you saw last year, just more of a steady state investment now.

 speaker